 Hazel Vera Dean Fellowship

 The Hazel Vera Dean fellowship is a scholarship awarded to one graduate student who is a resident of New Jersey who shows financial need.
-Exceptional candidates are nominated by their Program Director for consideration.

 Trustee Fellowship in the Humanities and Social Sciences